 Vacation: (draft 0) Eligible employees enjoy a vacation benefit designed to provide time away from the workplace and their job duties.
 The amount of vacation an employee is provided for rest and relaxation is based on the length of continuous service and the employment status that applies to their current position.
 Vacation is accrued on a monthly basis.
 Employees will be credited 1/12 th. of their annual vacation, each month, based on the accumulation rate they are entitled to receive.

 It is important that employees use their vacation for the intended purpose.
 Under this policy, employees must schedule and use their vacation benefit.
-Employees are expected to manage their year-end vacation or carry forward balance at or below one half their annual accumulation rate
+Employees are expected to manage their year-end vacation or carry forward at no more than 40 hours.
+Employees may schedule and use the annual allocation of future accrued vacation, at anytime after January 1. i

-# 6 Time Off – Employment Leave (draft 1)
+# 6 Time Off – Employment Leave (draft 2)

 Occasionally, Enron employees may encounter a situation that calls for being away from the workplace.
-Time on leave or way from work may be paid or unpaid depending on the underlying circumstances.
+Time on leave or away from work may be paid or unpaid depending on the underlying circumstances.
 The obligations that accompany employment make this policy necessary.
 Subsequently, all leaves or time off away from work will need to be documented, defined and approved.
 Employees are expected to contact their supervisor when they are unable to work.
 Similarly, employees must also return to work as scheduled following any necessary time off or leave.
-Employees who are off duty for more than twelve months will be terminated automatically, including those on a leave of absence.
+With the exception of personnel on active duty military leave, employees who are away from their work for more than twelve months will be terminated automatically, including those on a leave of absence.

 Time Off With Pay